Allyssa DeHaan: Early life

 DeHaan was born on June 21, 1988, in Grand Rapids, Michigan, the daughter of Tracia and Brandon DeHaan.
 Her athletic life began with gymnastics in preschool.
 She also tried ballet, ice skating, swimming, tee ball and volleyball before she ever picked up a basketball in fifth grade.
 When some parents of AAU players walked into the gym and saw her doing gymnastics, they asked her to join their basketball team, to which DeHaan agreed.
 She also started playing pickup games in the driveway with her mom, who played basketball at Northwestern University.

-DeHaan has always been tall and is very proud to be.
+DeHaan has always been tall.
 Her parents are also tall; her father is 6 ft 6 in and her mother is 6 ft 4 in, but Allyssa outgrew both of them.
 In middle school, she had already reached 6 ft 2 in and rapidly grew another six inches in just under a year, between sixth and seventh grade.
 She was 6 ft 7 in as a high school sophomore and graduated from Grandville High School at 6 ft 8 in.
 Already the tallest female player in Michigan State history when she joined the basketball team, she unexpectedly grew another inch before playing her first season at 6 ft 9 in.
-DeHaan is not afflicted with Marfan syndrome or any other kind of overgrowth syndrome, but is simply extremely tall.
+DeHaan is not afflicted with Marfan syndrome or any other kind of overgrowth syndrome.
 She has a 39-inch inseam, and she wears a men's size 11 (women's 13) shoes.
 Deeply religious, DeHaan attributes her great height as a divine gift given to her by God.

 DeHaan has stated that she is "pretty used to drawing eyes in public because I've always been pretty tall."
 She admits that buying clothes can be difficult and time-consuming, and that people are not always well-mannered when commenting on her height.

 DeHaan's younger brother Collin is 6 ft 9 in tall.